Merle-Ambrose/-Merle-Ambrose.github.io/README.md

 HTML5/CSS3/JS

 ### Description:
-This is a 2D platformer game engine.
+This is an interactive 2D platformer game engine.